jhpyle/docassemble/_docs/functions.md

 ---
 {% endhighlight %}

+Note that the [`modules`] block has the same effect as:

+{% highlight python %}
+from docassemble.simplemath.test import *
+{% endhighlight %}

+This means that every name defined in the module file will be imported into the interview answers.
+It is recommended that you always define [`__all__`] in your modules in order to limit what gets imported.
+You should only import the names you actually need to use in your interview [YAML], such as the names of functions or classes.

+{% highlight python %}
+__all__ = ['plus_one']

+def plus_one(number):
+  return number + 1
+{% endhighlight %}

+When **docassemble** [pickles] the interview answers, it will screen out top-level names that refer to modules, functions, classes, and other standard objects that are not able to be [pickled].
+However, custom objects like database connection objects will not be screened out, so you may encounter `pickle`-related errors if you import too much into your interview answers.
+Defining [`__all__`] in every module you write will protect against this.

 ## <a name="jinja2"></a>A caveat regarding functions called from docx templates

 If you write your own functions and they are called from markup inside